Peter Cklamovski

-Peter Cklamovski (Петар Чкламовски; born 16 October 1978) is an Australian football manager of Macedonian descent who is currently the head coach of Malaysia national team.
-Over his career, he has worked closely with Ange Postecoglou and contributed to significant milestones in Australian football, including the 2015 AFC Asian Cup victory—the nation's first major international trophy—and the campaigns at the 2014 FIFA World Cup and 2017 FIFA Confederations Cup.
+Peter Cklamovski (Петар Чкламовски; born 16 October 1978) is an Australian professional football manager and former player who is the manager of EFL League Two club Salford City.

+Cklamovski began his coaching career in 2004 with Australia’s national youth teams, working under Ange Postecoglou at FIFA World Youth Championships and AFC Youth Championships, before moving abroad to Greece’s Panaxaiki and later joining Melbourne Victory in Australia’s premier competition, the A-League.

+In 2014, Cklamovski joined Postecoglou’s staff with the Australian national team, serving as assistant coach through one of the nation’s most successful periods ever.
+As part of the wider coaching team, they led the Socceroos at the 2014 FIFA World Cup, guided the team to success at the 2015 AFC Asian Cup becoming champions and securing what was Australia’s first ever continental title, secured their place at the 2017 FIFA Confederations Cup and earned qualification for the FIFA World Cup Russia 2018.
+Cklamovski also managed the Australia under-17 team in 2017, guiding them through 2018 AFC U-16 Championship qualification.
-Cklamovski also managed Australia under-17 team in 2017, guiding them through 2018 AFC U-16 Championship qualification.
-He later joined Yokohama F. Marinos as an assistant coach, helping the team secure the 2019 J1 League title, their first since 2004.

-In 2020 J1 League, Cklamovski became head coach of Shimizu S-Pulse in Japan's J1 League.
+He later joined Postecoglou at Yokohama F. Marinos in Japan as assistant coach in 2018, helping the team secure the 2019 J1 League title, their first since 2004.
+In 2020, Cklamovski became head coach of Shimizu S-Pulse in the J1 League.
 He then managed Montedio Yamagata in the J2 League, where he is credited with transforming the team's style into an attacking, win-focused approach.
 His tenure saw the club achieve its best win percentage and points-per-game record in history while avoiding relegation and nearing promotion in 2022.
+Cklamovski was then signed by J1 League outfit FC Tokyo in 2023.

+Cklamovski brought to an end a successful seven year spell in Japanese club football at the end of the 2024 J1 League season, taking up the position of Malaysia national team head coach in January 2025.

-Early life, playing career and education
+Early life and education

 Cklamovski played in Australia in the New South Wales Super League with Bonnyrigg White Eagles and Rockdale Ilinden.
 As a youth player Cklamovski was a Rockdale Ilinden junior and played in NSL youth league competitions with Sydney United and NSW ITC.
-Cklamovski was set for selection for the U17 National Youth team until a serious car accident caused injuries that rendered this impossible.
+Cklamovski was set for selection for the U17 Australian national youth team until a serious car accident caused injuries that rendered this impossible.

 Cklamovski's first coaching job was at The Kings School Grammar, Sydney where he coached U14s and U16s in 2002 & 2003.
 He also worked at Westfields Sports High School as Head of Performance from 2002 to 2008.
-During this time,Cklamovski completed postgraduate degrees in Applied Science, Sports Coaching and Graduate Certificate in Exercise Science.
-During Cklamovski's coaching career he completed and Cklamovski also holds highest coaching accreditation, Pro license completed in 2016.
+During this time, Cklamovski completed postgraduate degrees in Applied Science, Sports Coaching and Graduate Certificate in Exercise Science.
+During Cklamovski's coaching career he completed and Cklamovski also holds highest coaching accreditation, Pro License completed in 2016.